-- In a small bowl, whisk together buttermilk, vanilla and pumpkin puree.
+- In a small bowl, whisk together buttermilk, vanilla, and pumpkin puree.

 - In a large bowl, using an electric mixer beat butter and brown sugar until light and fluffy.
 Beat in eggs, one at a time, scraping down the bowl as needed.
 With the mixer on low, add pumpkin mixture, then flour mixture and beat to combine.

-- Spoon 1/3 cup batter into the prepared pan, filling the cups nearly full, and bake 25-30 minutes or until a toothpick inserted in center of a muffin comes out clean.
+- Spoon 1/3 cup batter into the prepared pan, filling the cups nearly full, and bake for 25-30 minutes or until a toothpick inserted in the center of a muffin comes out clean.
 Remove pan to a cooling rack and allow muffins to cool for about 10 minutes.

 - Meanwhile, prepare the glaze by placing powdered sugar in a medium bowl, slowly whisk in milk and vanilla until there are no lumps.
 Continue to whisk while adding pumpkin puree, spice, and melted butter until smooth.